-- complete an Application for Living Away From Home Allowance (Form 530); and - attach the evidence specified below.
+- complete an Application for Living Away From Home Allowance through the Apprenticeships Data Management System; and - attach the evidence specified below.

 An application should be received within 12 months of the date the Australian Apprentice became eligible for the Living Away From Home Allowance.